 June 2023

-The focus in the first phase of the pilot has been to define the need for the port terminal of the future as the basis for the environmental terminal of the future.
+The focus of the pilot project’s first phase has been to define the needs for the port terminal of the future, as a foundation for the environmental terminal of the future.
 The pilot has mapped available areas in the Port of Oslo.
-A permanent new and improved terminal in Kongshavn will probably not be ready until about 10 years from now.
-The pilot is therefore looking into the possibility of a temporary test facility at Grønlia (within 1,5 years if the necessary permits are granted)
+A permanent new and improved terminal in Kongshavn is expected to be ready in approximately 10 years.
+Therefore, the pilot is exploring the possibility of a temporary test facility at Grønlia, which could be ready within 1.5 years if the necessary permits are granted.

 October 2023

-The pilot now focuses on WP3; to outline the environmental terminal of the future.
+The pilot is now focused on work package 3, which involves outlining the environmental terminal of the future.